web-scrobbler/web-scrobbler/README.md

 Last.fm Scrobbler for Chrome was created for people who listen to music online through their browser, and would like to keep an updated playback history using [Last.fm][8]'s scrobbling service.

+For more information and discussion please visit [the extension page][12] on add0n.com website.

 ## Usage

 You can obtain the extension either from Chrome Web Store directly or by installing as an "[unpacked extension][9]".